 Exquisite Renaissance works adorn almost every place of any size in Tuscany, but the stunning fresco cycles in Arezzo by Piero della Francesca are some of the finest of the region’s riches.
 Only 25 people are allowed into the choir of San Francesco at a time, so to be sure of getting in at the hour you want, check the Rough Guide for details of how to book a place in advance.

 San Gimignano – “delle Belle Torri” – is famed for its amazing skyline which is dominated by fifteen medieval towers.
-The beautifully persevered streets are a vision of medieval perfection, but visit out of season if you can; the town's magic can be compromised in summer by huge numbers of day-trippers.
+The beautifully preserved streets are a vision of medieval perfection, making it one of the most beautiful places in Italy.
+Try to visit out of season if you can though, the town's magic can be compromised in summer by huge numbers of day-trippers.

 It might be the subject of millions of postcards, but the Campo dei Miracoli in Pisa is still worth visiting.
 There's a breathtaking array of buildings here: the Leaning Tower, Italy’s signature building saved from collapse in the nick of time, the vast Romanesque cathedral, the magnificent baptistery and the Camposanto with its beautiful frescoes and impressive tombs.

 Lucca has some of the most handsome Romanesque buildings in Europe, but tourism here is very much a secondary consideration.
-Get to know the town by walking or cycling the fortifications that still completely encircle the old city – the mid-afternoon shutdown is perhaps the best time to follow the 4km circuit, which is lined with plane, lime, ilex and chestnut trees.
+Get to know the town by walking (for example with this guided walking tour) or cycling the fortifications that still completely encircle the old city – the mid-afternoon shutdown is perhaps the best time to follow the 4km circuit, which is lined with plane, lime, ilex and chestnut trees.

 Some of Italy’s finest vintages are produced in these celebrated vineyards between Florence and Siena.
 The region can seem like a place where every aspect of life is in perfect balance: the undulating landscape is harmoniously varied; the climate for most of the year is balmy; and on top of all this there’s some serious wine tasting to get stuck into...